Harriet Bart

-Harriet Bart is a Minneapolis based conceptual artist, known for her objects, installations, and artists books.
+Harriet Bart is a Minneapolis-based conceptual artist, known for her objects, installations, and artists books.

 Early life

 Harriet Bart was born in 1941 in Duluth, Minnesota, and earned a degree in textiles from the University of Minnesota in 1976.
+At the age of 19, she married and went on to have three children.
+Before pursuing art, Bart worked as a dental hygienist.

 Career

-Harriet Bart creates evocative content through the narrative power of objects, the theater of installation, and the intimacy of artists books.
+Bart creates evocative content through the narrative power of objects, the theater of installation, and the intimacy of artists books.
 She has a deep and abiding interest in the personal and cultural expression of memory; it is at the core of her work.
-Using bronze and stone, wood and paper, books and words, everyday and found objects, Bart’s work signifies a site, marks an event, and draws attention to imprints of the past as they live in the present.
+Using bronze and stone, wood and paper, books and words, everyday and found objects, Bart's work signifies a site, marks an event, and draws attention to imprints of the past as they live in the present.
 She was the twenty-year collaborator of German artist Helmut Löhr until his death.
-Bart has been working collaboratively with Boston based artist Yu-Wen Wu since 2010.
+Bart has been working collaboratively with Boston-based artist Yu-Wen Wu since 2010.